Heyzap/flex-example-app/README.md

 # Adobe Flex Example App

+Android apk file with all networks enabled can be found in bin folder.

 ## Libraries

 Please use the latest versions of libraries in your project.
 You can find them here: